tjaartvdwalt/find-me/README.md

 With this app you can send an email with a Google Maps link to your location.
 When she clicks on the link, it opens in Google Maps, and she can find you!

-[^1]: As of March 2017 Google Maps does provide [a similar feature](https://techcrunch.com/2017/03/22/google-maps-now-lets-you-share-your-location-with-friends-and-family-for-a-specific-period-of-time/), but the spirit of this feature is not the same as Find Me.
-Find Me is designed to share a "one time location" with someone.
-This does not necessarily have to be your physical location, as it is customizable.
-Google Maps allows the user to be tracked by another user for a period of time, which is subtly different.
+[^1]: As of March 2017 Google Maps provides [a feature](https://techcrunch.com/2017/03/22/google-maps-now-lets-you-share-your-location-with-friends-and-family-for-a-specific-period-of-time/) that would serve our primary use case.
+It is worth noting however, that the spirit of this Google Maps feature is very different from Find Me.
+Find Me is not designed to track its user, but allows the user to share a "one time location" with someone.
+That puts the user in control of when, and with whom, he wants to share his location.

 ## Demo ##